rajive/doma/doc/BestPractices.md

 - To define a component's qos profile in `ComponentQosLib`, extend profiles in `ParticpantQosLib` and use profiles from `FactoryQosLib`.
 This avoids duplication and ensures a compact qos specification.

+### Infrastructure Services

+The configuration for QosProfiles used by DDS databus system service such as
+Persistence Service, Routing Service, Recording Service, etc  should be defined in the same place as the QosProfiles.
+Don't inline qos profiles in infrastructure service configurations.

+The XML configuration for the DDS system services should simply refer to the QosProfiles define in _qos.xml files.

 ---
 Author: Rajive Joshi, Real-Time Innovations Inc. Copyright (C) 2017.